mark-watson/Java-AI-Book/manuscript/deeplearning.md

 It is very important to not use training data for testing because performance on recognizing training data should always be good assuming that you have enough memory capacity in a network (i.e., enough hidden units and enough neurons in each hidden layer).

-After training the model in lines TBD through TBD, we test the model (lines TBD through TBD) on the separate test data.
-The program output when I ran the model is (much output removed fr brevity):
+The program output is (much output removed for brevity):

 {line-numbers=off}
 ~~~~~~~~